cordova/cordova-pull-request-stats/README.md

 `old` pull requests are PRs that are older than `--max-age`.
 `stale` pull requests are PRs that are `old` and last commented on by `--hide-user`
 ````

+## Easy scripts

+`npm install && npm list:all`

+This will grab the plugins and platforms PRs and put them in the appropriate year folder automatically, and name them accordingly to the current date.

 ## Github API key